Should I Become a Nail Tech?

 Step 2: Get a State License

 States have different requirements for licensing nail technicians or cosmetologists.
 To become eligible for licensing, most state regulatory boards require the completion of a minimum number of hours of classroom and practical cosmetology instruction given through an approved program.
 After a student meets training requirements, some states may grant licensure at that point.
 Other states may require successfully passing an examination that includes both written and practical components.

 Step 3: Continue Education

 Cosmetology or nail technician license renewals vary by state.
 Many states require a minimum number of continuing education hours per renewal period.
 States may maintain a list of approved continuing education schools and programs for a student's convenience.
 Continuing education classes may be available at places such as beauty schools and community colleges.
 Gaining more education, training, and experience in nail care leads to more opportunities and increased pay.
-After developing skills working in salons and spa, some nail technicians choose to open their own businesses and work independently.
+After developing skills working in salons and spas, some nail technicians choose to open their own businesses and work independently.